Frida Export Interface¶

 Calling Exported Methods (HTTP Interface)¶

-In addition to supporting calls from the client, we also support calling via HTTP.
-You can use it in the following format.
+In addition to client-side calls, we also support calling via HTTP, which can be used in the following form.

-You can make calls directly using jsonrpclib as shown below.
-Alternatively, if you are familiar with the JSON-RPC 2.0 protocol, you can write your own code to make requests.
-This is the most standardized protocol implementation with the most comprehensive documentation available.
+You can use jsonrpclib for calls as shown below; alternatively, if you are familiar with the JSON-RPC 2.0 protocol, you can write your own code to send requests—this is the most standard protocol implementation with comprehensive documentation.

 import jsonrpclib